Image: World Economic Forum

 TV debates have become a school of incivility.
 The question is: are we entering a new era based on incivility?
 For the first time in the history of the British parliament, the various opponents are unable to find a way out from a referendum based on facts that all lies.

 We must recognise that we are living in a world where positive things are few and apart.
 A political, cultural and social climate where nothing is accepted as legitimated, hiding the truth, and manipulated by the enemy.
 An era of transition, that should be called “the era of evil think”.

 The reaction to Greta Thunberg and her mobilisation is a good example of “evil think”.
 Instead of raising sympathy and support, this young girl is being submitted to this new culture of “evil think”.
 And yet she is campaigning for survival of the planet, the only one we have, and where we must all live together, regardless of our myths, religions, parties and nationalities.

 She says: do not ask my generation to solve the problem of climate change, because when we have grown up, it will be already too late.
-When she reaches the age of 50, there will be 10 billion people,
+When she reaches the age of 50, there will be 10 billion people, all living in towns.

 Save the world NOW is a message that has been able to mobilise students from all over the world.
 In the era of “evil think”, instead of supporting her, there are those looking at what she eats, what her dogs eat, and what is behind her and manipulating her.

 In other words, we are in an era in which we are not able to think positively: an era shaped by greed and fear, and with what today’s culture has given us: evil thinking.
 It is a safe bet that if Greta had sold sportswear, she would have been accepted as a normal phenomenon, and nobody would look at whether she was eating bananas or apples.

 This is a good index of how we have lost the ability to dream and go forward.